The 2027 Deadline: What Belgian Employers Need to Know About Mandatory Time Tracking

 The regulatory risk is concrete and operates on three levels.

-The second is operational risk in employment disputes.
-Belgian labor law already places significant weight on employer documentation.
+• Operational risk in employment disputes: Belgian labor law already places significant weight on employer documentation.
 An employer that cannot produce a reliable daily time record in a tribunal proceeding, whether the dispute concerns overtime pay, rest period violations, or termination has surrendered its evidentiary position before the hearing begins.
 The absence of documentation is not neutral; it tends to shift the burden of proof.

 Preparing Before January 2027: A Structural Approach